micahyoung/cf-rsync/README.md

 1. Visit the app URL in browser

-1. Make changes to app (repulish if needed) and repeat three prior steps to reload
+1. Make changes to app (republish if needed) and repeat three prior steps to reload